 • Critical and creative thinking - being able to think on your feet enables you to make important decisions and solve complex problems based on your knowledge, understanding and analysis of a case.

 • Communication - both written and verbal.
-Social workers need to communicate with a variety of people in a number of different ways, be this talking to clients face-to-face or over the phone, presenting cases to colleagues or making written referrals.
+Social workers need to communicate with people in a number of different ways, be this talking to clients face-to-face or over the phone, presenting cases to colleagues or making written referrals.
 All communication must be clear and articulate in order to be understood.

 • Interpersonal skills - social work is all about building relationships and an element of trust with clients, so being able to work with people from all backgrounds is crucial.